After Buffalo, civil rights leaders pitch anti-hate plans

 Gruesome images of Alabama state troopers and white vigilantes brutally beating voting rights marchers in Selma spurred enactment of the Voting Rights Act of 1965 — landmark legislation that outlawed Black voter suppression.
 It did not address excessive uses of police force on peaceful demonstrators.

-And it had been 67 years after the murder of Emmett Till, a black teen from Chicago who was kidnapped in Mississippi, lynched and dumped in a river after he was falsely accused of whistling at a white woman, before Congress enacted an anti-lynching law.
+And it had been 67 years after the murder of Emmett Till, a black teen from Chicago who was kidnapped in Mississippi, lynched and dumped in a river after he was accused of whistling at a white woman, before Congress enacted an anti-lynching law.
 President Joe Biden signed the bill in late March, more than a year after using his inaugural speech to warn of the rise in white supremacist ideology and domestic terrorism.

 “White supremacy is a poison,” Biden reiterated Tuesday during a visit to Buffalo.
 “We need to say as clearly and forcefully as we can that the ideology of white supremacy has no place in America.”